 Failure in the responsibility for maintenance and security of a theme park, amusement park, or water park that results in injuries or fatalities can incur owner liability for the injured party’s damages in a premises liability or negligent security cause of action.

 Defects in Design or Manufacture of Amusement Attractions

 In addition to the responsibility of the park owners for visitor safety, companies that design and manufacture the high-speed adrenaline-producing rides that these parks feature have a responsibility for the safety of those who use their rides.
 When accidents and injuries are caused by improper design or manufacture of the rides, the company that supplied them or the designer may be held liable in a product liability legal action.

 Amusement Park Injury Statistics

-While theme parks are usually safe, it is inevitable with their size, number of visitors, and fast-moving, potentially dangerous amusements, that accidents will happen, many of which could likely be prevented by increased care for visitor safety.
+While theme parks and roller coasters are usually safe, it is inevitable with their size, number of visitors, and fast-moving, potentially dangerous amusements, that accidents will happen, many of which could likely be prevented by increased care for visitor safety.
 The Consumer Product Safety Commission (CPSC) estimates that in 2016, 30,900 injuries serious enough to require an emergency room visit were caused by amusement park attractions in parks and traveling carnivals and fairs, and that there have been about 22 deaths since 2010.
 These figures do not include water parks.
 CPSC data, which are hard to obtain with much accuracy, the Commission says, show that more than 4,200 people require emergency room treatment for injuries ranging from lacerations to concussions, broken limbs, spinal cord injuries, and more.
 Several drownings and near-drownings have also occurred in water parks.